Unvanquished/Unvanquished/README.md

 ./daemon -pakpath ../pkg -set vm.sgame.type 3 -set vm.cgame.type 3
 ```

 Note that only the basic `unvanquished_src.dpkdir` asset package is provided that way, and running Unvanquished only with that package will bring you some warnings about other missing packages and you will miss soundtrack and stuff like that.
-Note that you need to load your own game code (using _vm type_ switches) at this point.
+You also need to load your own game code (using _vm type_ switches) at this point.

 This should be enough to start the game and reach the main menu and from there, join a server.
 If the server supports autodownload mechanism, Unvanquished will fetch all the missing packages from it.

 If you are looking for the sources of the whole assets, have a look at the [UnvanquishedAssets](https://github.com/UnvanquishedAssets/UnvanquishedAssets) repository.
-Beware, unlike the `unvanquished_src.dpkdir` package, most of them can't be loaded correctly by the engine without being built first.
+Beware that unlike the `unvanquished_src.dpkdir` package most of them can't be loaded correctly by the engine without being built first.

 #### Loading your own assets